CouncilofLorien/counciloflorien.github.io/docs/rulesbook/0-introduction.md

 #### <span style="color:#d74431">THE BALROG</span>

 {: .meba }
-> The balrog is supremely confident of his own immense personal power.
+> The Balrog is supremely confident of his own immense personal power.
 After all, just like Sauron, he was one of Morgoth's chief lieutenants.
 The Balrog tends to rely on brute force and direct confrontation rather than more subtle approaches often used by Ringwraiths and Wizards.
 His goals are basic and simple—accumulate power and destroy his enemies.
 If he can do this, he can become a dominant power in Middle-earth—a factor to which both the Dark Lord and the Free Peoples will be forced to react.

 Evil or dangerous forces are represented by _hazards_ that the players use against one another.
 For example, if you move a character into Moria, your opponent could play a Troll card as a hazard.
 Or if you move a character into the Lonely Mountain, your opponent could play a Dragon card as a hazard.
 These hazards are not "controlled" by the Wizards or Ringwraiths, but rather they represent the forces of Sauron, who himself is in a "dormant" or hiding phase, or dangerous forces that are abroad in Middle-earth, threatening everyone, good and evil characters alike.
 Conflict typically takes the form of hazards and direct attempts to "persuade" or "dominate" each other and each other's characters and forces, rather than the form of direct conflict.
 However, combat can occur between a Ringwraith company and a Wizard company.